 Hidden gems aren’t always located in hard-to-reach places.
 Sometimes, they’re hidden in plain sight.
 Let’s take Constitution Dock, for example.
 This locale is sandwiched between Battery Point and Victoria Dock – two incredibly famous Hobart venues far from hidden.

-Thousands of pedestrians cross this area every day, yet Constitution Dock doesn’t always receive the fanfare it deserves.
+Thousands of pedestrians cross this area daily, yet Constitution Dock doesn’t always receive the fanfare it deserves.
 Nevertheless, this place is a rallying point for the Sydney to Hobart Yacht Race.
 A trip to this historic site is well worth your time.
-You’ll get to see tons of boats and sailors up close, further expanding your appreciation for Hobart’s culture.
+You’ll see many boats and sailors up close, further expanding your appreciation for Hobart’s culture.

 Hope & Anchor Tavern

-Another misconception about hidden gems is that they’re mostly new places.
+Another misconception about hidden gems is that they’re primarily new places.
 After all, how could a venue that’s been around for decades or even centuries remain hidden for so many years?
-Well, you’ll have to ask the folks behind the counter at the Hope & Anchor Tavern.
+Well, you’ll have to ask the folks behind the Hope & Anchor Tavern counter.

 This establishment has been in business since 1807, making it one of the oldest operational pubs in Australia.
 Several generations of pub lovers have stopped by the Hope & Anchor, yet it has managed to keep a low profile despite that.

-The gem is just another word for precious stone.
-Opal, Diamond, Amethyst, Onyx – these are all gems that we’re familiar with.
+This gem is just another word for precious stone.
+Opal, Diamond, Amethyst, and Onyx are all gems we’re familiar with.
 However, pearls are some of the most elusive gems in the world.
 You can only find them near large bodies of water, and they’re associated with exclusivity, luxury, and refinement.

 Additional Places To Stay In Hobart, Tasmania

-Constitution Dock may be hidden in plain sight, but there are other hidden gems in Hobart that are right under your nose.
-That’s literally the case with Kelly’s Steps.
-This stone staircase was built all the way back in 1839.
+Constitution Dock may be hidden in plain sight, but other hidden gems in Hobart are right under your nose.
+That’s the case with Kelly’s Steps.
+This stone staircase was built back in 1839.
 It’s named after one James Kelly, a renowned Australian mariner who became a legendary figure during the 1800s.

 Kelly’s Steps links the suburbs of Battery Point and Salamanca Place.
 Geographically speaking, this landmark is tucked away behind several warehouses.
 It doesn’t sound all that bombastic.
 But that’s the cool thing about Kelly’s Steps – this historic landmark is out in the open for anyone and everyone to visit at their leisure.